Chatham House: "APC window-dressing Tinubu on a global stage" - Dele Momodu

 The director, strategic communications of the Peoples Democratic Party (PDP), Chief Dele Momodu has rated the performance of the All Progressives Congress presidential candidate, Bola Tinubu, at the Chatham House, United Kingdom, on Monday, December 5, as poor.

-Momodu chided Tinubu over what he described as 'his less than impressive engagement with his audience at the Chatham House', The Punch reported.
+Momodu in an article sent to Legit.ng on Tuesday, December 6 chided Tinubu over what he described as 'his less than impressive engagement with his audience at the Chatham House.'

 Dele Momodu blasts APC